Airfoil Geometry Schema

 If params is present, it contains:

-ideal_lift_coefficient: theoretical lift coefficientmax_camber_location: location of maximum camber as a fraction of chordreflexed: whether the camber line has a reflexed trailing edget: maximum thickness as a fraction of chordleading_edge_index: modified-thickness leading-edge radius indexmax_thickness_location: location of maximum thickness as a fraction of chordtrailing_edge:"standard"or"sharp"; default"standard"
+ideal_lift_coefficient: ideal lift coefficientmax_camber_location: location of maximum camber as a fraction of chordreflexed: whether the camber line has a reflexed trailing edgemax_thickness: maximum thickness as a fraction of chordleading_edge_index: modified-thickness leading-edge radius indexmax_thickness_location: location of maximum thickness as a fraction of chordtrailing_edge:"standard"or"sharp"; default"standard"

 Designation Syntax